LNAA10089U Theories of Urban Planning and Governance

 comprehend the complex planning conditions in (post)modern

 societies.
 The course concentrates on three main themes of great

 importance for contemporary planning:

-• Conceptualising relational planning in complex urban contexts
+• Conceptualising of relational space and planning

 • New forms of organisations and cooperation in urban planning practices

 Cases from planning practices in Danish regions and municipalities will be used to illustrate the influence of different planning and governance paradigms and different forms of organisations and roles in planning practices.
 Planning practices could be both plans and projects.
 E.g. the development of: a regional climate strategy, a municipal plan strategy, a project for a residential area or former industrial area into new functions, a transport or a landscape plan etc. How are the processes organised?
 Who are involved and why?
 What are the political conditions for the projects and how does politics and public administration influence the project?
 What is the role of the planners and the designers?
 How is the cooperation between designers, developers and citizens organised?
 Etc.